 Students readily appreciate the real-world context for this major project.
 Everyone has experienced the “lactate burn” that arises during intense exercise, and this makes it easy to understand the similar role that lactate dehydrogenase plays in Lactobacillus bulgaricus, where the enzyme catalyzes the formation of lactate from pyruvate during anaerobic fermentation of milk into yogurt.

 This work was made possible by a curriculum development grant from the American Society for Biochemistry and Molecular Biology and by a generous gift to the Department of Chemistry from John and Nanette Ballbach.
 Inquiries about this curriculum may be directed to Dr. Lawton at email@example.com.

 For more information at Eastern's chemistry department, visit eastern.edu/chemistry.

 Eastern University is a Christian university enrolling approximately 3,300 students in its undergraduate, graduate, professional, seminary and international programs.
-The university’s main campus located in the western suburbs of Philadelphia at 1300 Eagle Road in St. Davids, PA.
+The university’s main campus is located in the western suburbs of Philadelphia at 1300 Eagle Road in St. Davids, PA.
 Eastern’s core values of faith, reason and justice are woven into all of its educational programs.
-For more information visit eastern.edu or contact Kelly Goddard, Associate Director of Marketing and Communications: email@example.com.
+For more information visit eastern.edu or contact Kelly Goddard, Associate Director of Marketing and Communications: firstname.lastname@example.org.

 Lawton JA, Prescott NA, and Lawton PX.
 (2018).
 “From Gene to Structure: Lactobacillus bulgaricus d-Lactate Dehydrogenase from Yogurt as an Integrated Curriculum Model for Undergraduate Molecular Biology and Biochemistry Laboratory Courses.”
 Biochemistry and Molecular Biology Education 46(3):270-278.